 "Others, like seed sown on good soil, hear the word, accept it, and produce a crop—thirty, sixty or even a hundred times what was sown.” - Mark 4:20 (NIV '84)

 We offer multiple opportunities to study God's Word, in accordance with one of the marks of the "Discipleship Pledge."

-Men's Bible Study: Wednesdays at 6:00 a.m. at Stone Hearth Estates (Bring $7.50 for breakfast if you desire) - Gospel of Mark
+Men's Bible Study: Wednesdays at 6:00 a.m. at the church.
+(Breakfast and coffee provided) - Gospel of John

-Women's Bible Study: "The Real Heaven" (Chip Ingram), every other Monday, 7 pm
+Women's Bible Study: every other Monday, 7 pm - not meeting at present

-Eustis Bible Study: The book of Genesis, first Tuesday each Month, 7 pm, Eustis Senior Center
+Eustis Bible Study: The book of Exodus, first Tuesday each Month, 7 pm, location Jan Yeutter's home.

 Looking for a good study Bible?
-Here are 3 good options available:
+Here are some good options available: